matheo/BlankThemes/arcsin/SimpleOrganization/templates/body/readme.markdown

 * As 3col, supports the '2cb' and 'cb' zones

-## fullwidth

-A 2col derivation changing the HTML structure of the template to get a full width layout

-* As 2col, supports the '2cb' zone only

 All of them also supports the additional zone 'nc' (no-center) to disable the [center] blocks